Welthungerhilfe/ChildGrowthMonitor/README.md

 #### Storage

-Storage Blobs are used for large objects such as rgb video and maybe point clouds.
+Storage Blobs are used for large objects such as rgb images and depthmaps.
 Storage Queues are used for transfering structured data from app to backend.

 ### Machine Learning Backend